 - Take a 15 minute walk every 2 hours

-Pick a combination of these an incorporate them into your study routine and you’ll find you retain more information and feel less bored during study.
+Pick a combination of these and incorporate them into your study routine and you’ll find you retain more information and feel less bored while studying.

 Use Supplemental Study Material